• Skip to primary navigation

 Let’s get straight into it and discuss how to make baked stuffed zucchini 'cuz I’m super excited about this recipe.
 Out of all the zucchini boat recipes, this zucchini boat recipe is definitely my favorite.

--Turkey stuffed zucchini boats are the perfect mix of ground turkey zucchini boats and quinoa stuffed zucchini boats. <-LOVE.
+Turkey stuffed zucchini boats are the perfect mix of ground turkey zucchini boats and quinoa stuffed zucchini boats. <-LOVE.
+It's just like the amazing combination of meat and rice mixture with bell peppers in my stuffed bell peppers, but with zucchini and quinoa.

 To make this stuffed zucchini recipe: